mpsparrow/srLogger/README.md

 # srLogger
-srLogger logs system resource usage using a simple python script.
-Requires threading, datetime, and psutil.
-Runs on python 3.4+
+A simple python script which logs resource usage in a mySQL database.
+Requires Python 3.4+